 “A spectacular effort, this is a profound Pichon Baron and clearly my favourite vintage of this wine since the 1989 and 1990.
 An inky purple colour offers up notes of barbecue spices intermixed with new saddle leather, crème de cassis, melted liquorice, creosote, and a hint of vanilla.
 The wine is full-bodied, tremendously concentrated, with sweet tannin and a seamless finish that goes on for close to one minute.
 This wine has great purity, tremendous texture, and fabulous upside potential.
 This is a prodigious 2000!
 Anticipated maturity: 2008-2028.
 97 points,” Robert Parker.
 Limited stock.

 A tour de force.
-Regularly performing like a second growth, many believe this is the best Lynch Bages ever made.
+Regularly performing like a second growth, some believe this is the best Lynch Bages ever made.
 95+pts RP.
-Enjoy 2015 to 2025+.
+Enjoy 2018 to 2030.

 A challenging year, but a handful of estates excelled.
 I have selected some of the best that managed to produce ripe, supple claret.

-Ripe and rounded, this plump claret is always a joy to drink but has enough structure and weight to mature for another ten years.
+Ripe and rounded, this plump claret is always a joy to drink but has enough structure and weight to mature for another five years.
 90pts RP.
 Limited stock.

 At a tasting of the ’99 crus classés this was my top wine, showing all the fabulous opulence of classic Mouton.
 Decant a few hours before serving and drink until 2025.
 Label by Raymond Savignac, wrapped in original tissue.
 Limited stock.